NFTMozaic/create-nft-app/docs/lesson-extra-2.md

 ## Why Pinata?

 When building web3 applications, off-chain metadata (like images or NFT details) must be stored in a decentralized way.
-That’s where IPFS comes in.
+That's where IPFS comes in.

 Pinata is a developer-friendly IPFS service that allows you to: